gyselroth/php-task-scheduler/README.md

 $async->addJob(MailJob::class, $mail->toString());
 ```

-That is the whole magic, our scheduler now got its first job, awesome!
+This is the whole magic, our scheduler now got its first job, awesome!

 #### Execute jobs

 But now we need to execute those queued jobs.
-This can usualy be achieved in two ways either add a cron job or the **recommended** way as
+This can usualy be achieved in two ways, either add a cron job or the **recommended** way as
 a unix daemon.
+The big advantage of this library comes into play if you execute job workers as daemons (The possibility to execute via cron is only to support legacy applications).
+The workers listen in real time for new jobs and they will load balance those jobs.
+The only thing required to achieve that is to spin up multiple daemons (Of course you can also start just one).

 ##### Create daemon